Cancer Cell Networks

 Specific aims of the program are to increase the awareness of the research on oncoproteins and tumor suppressor signaling and cell survival and cell death pathways and thereby encourage collaborative interactions within the program.
 We also aim to provide the basic science expertise for translational approaches to exploit aberrations in cell signaling and cell growth control pathways for diagnostic or therapeutic targets.

-- Define the mechanisms and pathways that integrate external and internal regulatory signals in cells.
+- Define the mechanisms and pathways that integrate external and internal regulatory cues at the cell autonomous level.

-- Facilitate interactions with translational and clinical scientists to develop strategies to test the therapeutic benefit of modulating the above components.
+- Facilitate interactions with translational and clinical scientists to test the therapeutic benefit of modulating cell regulatory components

 How To Get Involved